aniketpant83/backend-devops-lab/README.md

 ### Docker: Images + Compose

-The KEY difference in trying to make different services interact with each other, that wasnt caught in the react to flask communictaion from previous project, is that js loads onto browser and can fetch 'localhost' requests.
+The *key* difference in trying to make different services interact with each other, that wasnt caught in the react to flask communictaion from previous project, is that js loads onto browser and can fetch 'localhost' requests.
 However, in this project, containers cant talk to each other.

 ### Ansible: Nginx Reverse Proxy

 Learnt the most here.
 Documented the files to explain in the places itself.
 However, will list what I learnt as I did.
 Refer to the ansible files to read along with the below points.

 - inventory.txt: creating a group called local in inventory and then putting localhost with ansible_connection=local will work when testing but we need to change that to docker as we test the same out in containers.
-- nginx.conf.j2: dont forget to put http:// before <container_name:port_name>. example: http://employee_portal_pp-employee_service-1:5001;
+- nginx.conf.j2: dont forget to put http:// before <container_name:port_name>. example: `http://employee_portal_pp-employee_service-1:5001;`
 - run_playbook.sh: running two playbooks and cant put both in CMD stanza in the dockerfile, so created a shell script and added both.
 Also added script to stop container from shutting after execution of playbook so I can leave it open for debugging.
 - playbooks are quite self-explanatory.
 Was running into an issue with nginx reverse proxy, but I think it was because I hadnt written the script to start it before I was trying to reload it.
 Also, service module caused failure, so had to swtich to command module to run it, and that worked.
 - Dockerfile: The step to install sudo is there because Ansible was failing at the become module.
 Maybe some issues with docker not having sudo baked in which ansible needs.
 - Kubernetes part of ansible is explained in the kubernetes section.
-- the ansible_connection=<insert> tells ansible whether to run thigns locally, or ssh into something or docker etc.
+- the `ansible_connection=<insert>` tells ansible whether to run thigns locally, or ssh into something or docker etc.

 ### Kubernetes: Minikube